 I’m all about getting a comfortable pillow to sleep on, but I also think that adding in some patterns or prints can really make your college dorm room come to life.

-ModCloth is one of my favorite places to look for unique and fun products that make my living space feel more inviting.
-Here are a few that they’ve had in the past:
+Wayfair is one of my favorite places to look for unique and fun products that make my living space feel more inviting – be sure to check them out!

 Stock Up on the Kitchen Items